Online-Marktplätze: E-Commerce Chancen und Risiken

 Online marketplaces: E-commerce opportunities and risks

 Online marketplaces are a convenient affair: Various suppliers can be found quickly for any product.
 Everything is presented uniformly and clearly, and prices can be compared directly.
 In short, consumers love marketplaces.
 And retailers?
 In the context of various social media channels, this relationship would probably have the status: "It's complicated."
 Why is that?
-In fact, many features that are so valued by online shoppers present certain barriers for merchants.
-At the same time, however, there's no denying that businesses are beneficiaries of the reach of marketplaces and benefit from their popularity.
+In fact, many of the features of an e-commerce marketplace that are so valued by online shoppers present certain barriers for merchants.
+At the same time, however, it cannot be denied that companies are beneficiaries of the reach of marketplaces and profit from their popularity.

 So, because dealing with e-commerce platforms is a double-edged sword, let's take a look at the opportunities and risks of online marketplaces in this article.

-If you need help with your your online store feel free to contact us and we will be happy to help you.
+If you need help with your store feel free to contact us and we will be happy to help you.

 What is an online marketplace?